-District Website- In 2016, the District updated the website with a new look and will continue to provide updates as needed working through a webmaster.
+District Website- In 2016, the District updated the website with a new look and has continued to provide updates in 2017 as needed working through a webmaster.
 The site can be accessed at www.bcswmd.com.

 Facebook- The District Education Coordinator maintains a Facebook page in order to provide more communication between the District and residents of Bartholomew County.
-Find us on Face book at Bartholomew County Solid Waste District.
+In 2017 we had 477 followers.
+Find us on Facebook at Bartholomew County Solid Waste District.